 According to corporate giving research, one of the largest considerations as to whether employees will participate in a workplace giving program revolves around how easy it is for them to get involved.
 For many donors, that idea is based heavily on the different ways that they’re able to give.

 96% of employees at companies with matching gift programs have a strong or very strong preference for their company to match donations made directly to a nonprofit (such as through the nonprofit’s website, peer-to-peer fundraising platform, or mail) rather than only matching donations through a workplace giving software platform.

-This idea boils down to the fact that employees do not want their abilities to participate in an employee giving program to be restricted to gifts made through one platform or another.
-The more options a company has for employees to support the nonprofits they care about (and to get their contributions matched), the more likely they are to partake.
+This idea boils down to the fact that employees do not want to participate in an employee giving program that is restricted to gifts made through just their employer’s workplace giving platform.
+The more options a company has for employees to support the nonprofits they care about, the more likely they are to partake.

-Along similar lines, if you want more employees to get involved with your giving initiatives, it helps to offer match low minimum donations, high maximums, and liberal submission deadlines—not to mention, matching donations by more types of employees to more categories of nonprofit causes.
+Along similar lines, if you want more employees to get involved with your matching gifts initiatives, adjust your requirements to offer low minimum donations, high maximums, and liberal submission deadlines, and expand the types—full-time, part-time, and retired—of employees who can have their gifts matched.